-This year I was sort of jonesin’ for something other than the typical New England boiled fare.
+My family absolutely LOVES my classic corned beef and cabbage recipe, but this year I was interested in trying something different.
 I spotted this recipe from Chef John and knew the flavor profile was exactly what I wanted.
-I tweaked some ingredients and threw everything in the crock pot and it was perfect.
+I tweaked some ingredients and threw everything in the crock pot and it was perfect..

 This is not at all spicy, but instead subtly sweet and rich.
 And there’s plenty of broth, which lends itself toward a great soup, too!

-- You need to rinse the corned beef before you cook it.
+- You should rinse the corned beef before you cook it.
 Rinsing the beef will remove some of the excess salt.
 If you don’t rinse it, it may be saltier than you’d like.

 - Make sure to use low sodium broth.
 Corned beef tends to be quite salty, and with the addition of fish sauce the dish may end up too salty with regular broth.

 - Wait until the end to add the cabbage.
 The cabbage will be way overcooked and mushy if you add it in the beginning.

 - Full fat coconut milk is best in this dish but you can use light coconut milk if you’d like.

 - Kick up the heat a little with a different curry paste!
 Red curry paste tends to be the most mild, but yellow or green can add some spice.

 - The fish sauce really adds a depth of flavor to this dish.
 It is typically located in the International aisle of the grocery store.
 If you can’t find it, you can use soy sauce instead, though you should start by using about half the amount and add more at the end if needed.